Skip to contents

 An EvalResult object containing:

-• examples: tibble with per-example inputs, expected, predicted, score, error, latency
+• examples: tibble with per-example row_id, score, error, predicted, and input columns (prefixed with input_*)

 • mean_score: mean score across successful evaluations